 School Nursing Practice

-BON sets the minimum qualifications/competencies for entry-level practice by enforcing the Nurse Practice Act, nurse licensure, accrediting nurse education programs in schools/universities, developing practice standards, policies, administrative rules, and regulations and taking action against the licenses of nurses who have shown unsafe nursing practice.
+BON sets the minimum qualifications/competencies for entry-level practice by enforcing the Nurse Practice Act, nurse licensure, accrediting nurse education programs in schools/universities, developing practice standards, policies, administrative rules, and regulations, and taking action against the licenses of nurses who have shown unsafe nursing practice.
+BON contact information

-Allows a nurse to practice across state lines (both physically/electronically), unless the nurse is under discipline or restricted from practice across state lines.
+Allows a nurse to practice across state lines (both physically/electronically) unless the nurse is under discipline or restricted from practicing across state lines.
 To achieve mutual recognition, each state must enter into the NLC.
 There are currently 24 NLC member states.
 The compact supersedes state laws and may be amended by all party states agreeing and then changing individual state laws.
 A separate body of participating state board of nursing administrators is in charge of that state's compact.

-The National Association of School Nurse's (NASN) Framework for 21st Century School Nursing Practice™ creates an overarching structure that includes concepts integral to the complex clinical specialty practice of school nursing.
-The framework provides a graphic illustration of the key principles of professional school nursing practice, reflecting the organization's stance for evidence-based best practice and providing focus to priority school nursing activities.
-The framework provides guidance for the practicing school nurse to reach the goal of supporting student health and academic success by contributing to a healthy and safe school environment.
-NASN believes it has a responsibility to its members and to the public they serve to develop a framework for professional school nursing practice.
+A nursing structure that includes concepts integral to the complex clinical specialty practice of school nursing.
+The framework provides guidance for practicing school nurses to achieve the goal of supporting student health and academic success by contributing to a healthy and safe school environment.